Skip to Content

 After a full day out in the snow, head over to The Cabin for an evening of 5-pin bowling at a local Revelstoke hangout.

 The Cabin offers 8 lanes for bowling and a lounge for cocktails and food.
-There are seven, yes seven, different types of fishbowl drinks on the cocktail menu but my favorite drink is Grandma’s Apple Cider as it includes whip cream.
+There are seven, yes seven, different types of fishbowl drinks on the cocktail menu, but my favorite drink is Grandma’s Apple Cider as it includes whipped cream.
 There is also a pro shop to pick up any winter gear you may have left on the hill, like your mitts.
 Oops.

 The theatre typically shows three movies and has a canon mascot named Boomer whose sticker of approval you’ll find on movies deemed ‘Boomer approved.’
 The theater screens new releases so you can always see something new!